 The child's developmental stage determines the type of injury that is likely to occur.
 The child's physical health may facilitate the child's recovery from an injury but does not impact the type of injury.
 Educational level is related to developmental level, but it is not as important as the child's developmental level in determining the type of injury.
 The number of responsible adults in the home may affect the number of unintentional injuries, but the type of injury is related to the child's developmental stage.

-DIF: Cognitive Level: Understand REF: p.
-3 TOP: Integrated Process: Nursing Process: Planning
+DIF: Cognitive Level: Understand TOP: Integrated Process: Nursing Process: Planning MSC: Area of Client Needs: Health Promotion and Maintenance